franciscozorrilla/NICEgame_exercise/Exercise_5/README.md

-### 📑 Exercise 5: Reproduction of result from NICEgame paper (AMAOTr)
+### 🧫 Exercise 5: NICEgame with BIOLOG data
 - Goal
-  - We previosuly identified AMAOTr as target for gapfilling.
-Now we knockout this reaction in iML1515, merge with the ATLAS database, generate alternative solutions, and evaluate them (e.g. confusion matrix components, growth rate)
-  - We obtain slightly different values (difference likely due to gene ID matching, publication uses 1470 while we use 1424), but overall very similar MCC scores across alternatives (~0.486) and compared to publication results (~0.487).
+  - Obtain model with associated biolog growth data on different carbon sources, evaluate metabolite essentiality by changing the carbon source in base media and comparing to experimental results.
+  - Fixing false negatives: FN compounds are experimentally viable carbon sources for growth, yet the model is unable to produce biomass, indicating they are targets for gapfilling.
+Choose false negative (e.g. D-Galacturonic-Acid), replace as carbon source, and suggest gapfilling alternatives.
+For one alternative, add the reaction to the model and re-evaluate confusion matrix components showing improvement in MCC score.
+  - Fixing false positives: FP compounds are not experimentally viable carbon sources for growth, yet the model still produces biomass, indicating that some reaction(s) should be turned off.
+Fix a false positive target (e.g. Arginine); the model can grow using Arginine as a carbon source but experimental data shows otherwise.
+In this case we have to identify candidate reactions to knockout that resolve false positive growth without introducing new errors.
+Find lethal reaction knockouts with Arginine as a carbon source, evaluate confusion matrix components, and identify knockouts that maximise MCC.
 - Files
-  - `reducedATLAS_ecoli_yeast.mat`: ATLAS subset of reactions involving metabolites in *E. coli* and *S. cerevisiae*
+  - `keggModel.mat`: KEGG reaction database
 - Functions
   - `PrepareForGapFilling()`: inputs GEM and reaction database, outputs merged model
-  - `gapFilling()`: inputs merged model, outputs alternative solutions for gapfilling
+  - `gfbiomass()`: inputs merged model, outputs alternative solutions for gapfilling
-  - `Essentiality()`:  inputs alternative gapfilling solutions, model, and essentiality experimental data, outputs confusion matrix components (FP, FN, TP, TN) and Matthews correlation coefficient (MCC) for each alternative
-  - `TestFBA_growth()`: inputs merged model and alternative gapfilling solutions, outputs FBA-based growth rates for each alternative
-  - `TestTFBA_growth()`: inputs merged model and alternative gapfilling solutions, outputs TFA-based growth rates for each alternative
+  - `addReaction()`: inputs model and desired reaction to be added, outputs expanded model